lwthompson2/UDPEvents/README.md

 ### Phony Client
 In this setup, [test-client.py](./test-client.py) will play the role of "client", with control over both Network Events and UDP Events.

-The signal chain's File Reader and Network Events together will stand in for a genuine data source like an [Acquisition Board](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Acquisition-Board.html), which might record both sampled signals and TTL events with respect to a single clock.
+The signal chain's File Reader and Network Events will work together to stand in for a genuine data source like an [Acquisition Board](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Acquisition-Board.html), which might record both sampled signals and TTL events with respect to a single clock.
-Timing accuracy of this test setup will be limited by the relatively coarse, best-effort timing alignment of Network Events with upstream sample numbers.
+Timing accuracy of this test setup will be limited by the relatively coarse, best-effort timing of Network Events with respect to upstream sample numbers.

-Choose **LINE** 4 in the UDP Events settings editor, to match the line numbers hard-coded in `test-client.py`.
+Choose **LINE** 4 in the UDP Events settings editor, to match the line number used in `test-client.py`.

 ### Running a Test